sap-tutorials/Tutorials/tutorials/cp-trial-quick-onboarding/cp-trial-quick-onboarding.md

 ## Details
 ### You will learn
   - What SAP Cloud Platform trial offers
-  - The relationship between global accounts, subaccounts, organizations and spaces
+  - The relationship between global accounts, subaccounts, orgs and spaces
   - How to create a trial account in the Cloud Foundry environment
   - How to use services in the Cloud Foundry environment
   - How to navigate the cockpit